 Tasmania's clean air and verdant landscapes offer unrivalled food and wine experiences.
 The State is renowned for its cool-climate wines – a guided tour along the Tamar Valley Wine Route is a must if you love your wine.
 Visit cellar doors and meet the clever bunch of characters that spend their working days amongst the vines.
 For the gourmands, a number of tasting trails await – local knowledge and insight into the produce and the people who grow and make it will ensure you make the most of your time on the road.

 Some of us prefer a little adventure (and who can blame us, with nature just on our front doorstep?) – and Launceston offers ample opportunity to get your adrenalin coursing.
-Take a 4WD or mountain bike tour through native bushland, or zip-line through tree-tops on a forest canopy tour at Hollybank.
+Take a 4WD or mountain bike tour through native bushland, zip-line through tree-tops on a forest canopy tour at Hollybank Treetops Adventure or balance and wobble at Tasmania’s First Outdoor Adventure Hub – Trees Adventure.
 A little further afield, guided bushwalks trail through pristine National Parks, or challenge yourself with exhilarating canyoning at Cradle Mountain.

 Stunning scenery awaits, whichever mode of transport your tour takes.
 Hover above the city in a helicopter, or experience the Tamar Valley from the water on a river cruise with Tamar River Cruises – where you will enjoy tales of bushrangers, explorers and gold diggers while sampling a celebration of local produce and wine – all to the gentle lapping of waves against the hull.
 If you have a little more time, take a coach day tour towards Bay of Fires (voted one of the best 10 beaches in the world).